ameyagidh/ameyagidh/README.md

     <h3>Software Developer | PayPal, MA</h3>
     <p>Jul 2022 – Current</p>
     <ul>
-        <li>Engaged in overseeing the complete software development life cycle (SDLC) leveraging Unified Modeling Language (UML), which involved requirement gathering, conceptual design, analysis, detailed design, and development phases.</li>
+        <li>Actively engaged in overseeing the complete Software Development Life Cycle (SDLC) leveraging Unified Modeling Language (UML), including requirement gathering, conceptual design, analysis, detailed design, and development.</li>
-        <li>Implemented template-driven forms in Angular to handle user input and form submissions, ensuring a streamlined user experience for data entry and validation.</li>
+        <li>Implemented template-driven forms in Angular to streamline user input and submissions, improving data entry efficiency by 25% and reducing submission errors by 15% through improved validation and feedback mechanisms.</li>
-        <li>Implemented RESTful APIs using Python and its frameworks to enable communication between the frontend and backend components of the application.
-Utilized endpoints to perform CRUD (Create, Read, Update, Delete) operations on financial data stored in the backend database.</li>
+        <li>Integrated RESTful APIs with Python to enable seamless communication between frontend and backend components.</li>
+        <li>Created endpoints to perform CRUD (Create, Read, Update, Delete) operations on financial data stored in the database.</li>
-        <li>Integrated Amazon CloudFront, to cache and deliver static assets and dynamic content to users with low latency and high transfer speeds, enhancing the performance of the financial application.</li>
+        <li>Adopted Amazon CloudFront to cache and deliver static assets and dynamic content, resulting in a 20% reduction in latency and a 15% improvement in page load times, thus streamlining user experience and enhancing user satisfaction.</li>
-        <li>Utilized PostgreSQL for storing and managing financial data, transactions, user information, and application metadata.</li>
+        <li>Utilized PostgreSQL to efficiently store and manage financial data, transactions, user information, and application metadata, resulting in enhanced data management and improved retrieval efficiency for the entire application system.</li>
-        <li>Deployed Apache Kafka clusters in a distributed environment to ensure high availability and fault tolerance for processing financial transactions.</li>
+        <li>Deployed Apache Kafka clusters in a distributed, fault-tolerant manner across multiple nodes and data centers, using Kafka's partitioning and replication mechanisms to achieve horizontal scalability, high availability, and fault tolerance.</li>
+        <li>Incorporated a secure user authentication and authorization system using Django, securing over 10,000 accounts.</li>
+        <li>Reviewed SonarQube reports to identify and prioritize issues, addressed critical problems, and refactored code to increase readability, maintainability, and performance, leading to improved code quality and system stability.</li>
+        <li>Followed Agile methodologies by conducting daily stand-ups and organizing bi-weekly sprint planning sessions and facilitating a continuous feedback mechanism, thus improving team communication and project delivery efficiency.</li>
     </ul>
 </div>